timbroder/timbroder.com/source/_posts/2016-04-12-Trying-to-Mock-a-Self-Booting-Laravel-Model-Trait.md

 mock-bootable-laravel-model-trait/vendor/laravel/framework/src/Illuminate/Foundation/Testing/TestCase.php:122
 ```

-So, I can move the code I'm doing in the boot method to a ServiceProvidor, but then I'll need to register each Model that uses the trait.
+So, I can move the code I'm doing in the boot method to a ServiceProvider, but then I'll need to register each Model that uses the trait.
 This feels dirty, and using the boot method seems appropriate.
 So I think I've either hit a bug, or am Mocking the trait-using-model incorrectly.
 I've looked at ```getMockForTrait``` but I also need the mocked instance to extend Eloquent (a few of the trait's methods call eloquent methods)

 If anyone sees something I missed, much appreciated